wdoganowski/cloud-chronicles/99. Other articles/01. Using VSCode for CLI and Python tasks on AWS - part 1/README.md

-# Using VSCode for CLI and Python tasks on AWS
+# Using VSCode for CLI and Python tasks on AWS - part 1

 ![VSCode example](images/vscode.png)